-The development of the original Macintosh has been extensively studied and written about, not least by Andy Hertzfeld, but what happened after it launched?
-How did the Mac come to prosper before struggling for survival in the mid-90s?
+The creation of the original Macintosh has been extensively studied and written about, not least by Andy Hertzfeld, but what happened after it launched?
+What was it like to own a Macintosh in the mid-eighties?
+How did users and developers adapt to the graphical user interface?
+Why did the Mac prosper before struggling for survival in the 1990s?

-I intend to tell this story of the Macintosh through the pages MacUser, which first hit American1 newsstands in 1985.
-Along the way, we’ll meet HyperCard and the LaserWriter, Myst and Microsoft Excel, PageMaker and the “wicked fast” IIfx.
+I intend to tell this story of the Macintosh through the pages of MacUser.
+I chose this magazine because of its broad perspective and entertaining writing style.
 It’s undoubtedly a nostalgia trip, but one with important lessons for today’s software and hardware designers.

-Check out the rest of the series: A Macintosh History.
+Check out more posts from A Macintosh History.

 Macintosh Models in 1985